dywisor/kernelconfig/doc/rst/userguide.rst

 In the simplest case,
-run :code:`kernelconfig` without any arguments from wihin the kernel sources directory.
+run :code:`kernelconfig` without any arguments from within the kernel sources directory.
 It uses the ``default`` `settings`_ and creates a ``.config`` file.

 ..
 N.B: